History of Manchester City F.C. (2001–present): Sexual abuse scandal

 In late 2016, allegations of sexual abuse of young players at Manchester City were made due to the club's association with Barry Bennell (also at Crewe Alexandra and previously convicted of sexual abuse offences in the UK and US).
 On 23 November, former Manchester City players David White and Paul Stewart made allegations about Bennell, and about another coach (later named as Frank Roper) at the Nova feeder club.
 On 25 November, two further youth players, Jason Dunford and Chris Unsworth, also alleged sexual abuse by Bennell, initially at a Manchester City nursery team; Dunford also later spoke of abuse by Frank Roper.
 (In February 2018, it was revealed that three former Manchester City players had lodged civil cases against the club in March 2016 after allegedly becoming victims of Bennell.)

-In February 2018 Bennell was sentenced for a total of 50 offences against 12 boys, and jailed for 31 years.
+In February 2018, Bennell was sentenced for a total of 50 offences against 12 boys, and jailed for 31 years.
 After the guilty verdicts, Unsworth read a statement outside Liverpool Crown Court; another victim, Gary Cliffe, waived his anonymity to speak about the abuse he had experienced, aged 11 to 15, from Bennell while at Manchester City.
 The club offered its "heartfelt sympathy to all victims for the unimaginably traumatic experiences they have endured", and said an internal review had identified serious allegations of child sex abuse in respect of a second man, John Broome (now dead), with "potential historic connections to the club".

 Manchester City said it had opened an investigation regarding Bennell's association with the club in the 1980s; in May 2017, it was reported this was being led by Jane Mulcahy QC.
 In March 2019, a year after Bennell was convicted and jailed, and with the Mulcahy review still ongoing, Manchester City announced it had created a compensation fund for victims of historical child sexual abuse at the club.
 It was aware of 40 potential claimants (with more expected to come forward), and regarded the civil redress scheme as a preferable alternative to victims pursuing civil claims through the courts.
-In May 2020, it was reported that eight men sexually abused by Barry Bennell were pursuing damages claims against Manchester City (two were also bringing claims against Crewe Alexandra), and all eight claims are set to be heard together at an eight-week trial listed to start in October 2021.
+In May 2020, it was reported that eight men sexually abused by Barry Bennell were pursuing damages claims against Manchester City (two were also bringing claims against Crewe Alexandra), and all eight claims were heard together at an eight-week trial that started in October 2021.
 On 10 January 2022, the High Court ruled that City could not be held legally responsible for Bennell's acts of abuse.